Ezekiel Elliott Ruling Signals New Era for NFL in Confronting Domestic Violence

 That language, again, is interesting.

-As part of its decision-making process, the league assembled a four-person advisory panel composed of outside experts: Harvey; Ken Houston, a Hall of Famer who spent 14 years in the league; Tonya Lovelace, the chief executive officer of The Women of Color Network; and Mary Jo White, the former United States attorney and former Chair of the Securities and Exchange Commission.
+As part of its decision-making process, the league assembled a four-person advisory panel of outside experts: Harvey; Ken Houston, a Hall of Famer who spent 14 years in the league; Tonya Lovelace, the chief executive officer of The Women of Color Network; and Mary Jo White, the former United States attorney and former Chair of the Securities and Exchange Commission.

 There were two other big things.
 The NFL took over a year to investigate this.
 It wasn't a rush to any judgment, and Goodell mostly took a backseat during the entire process.